Syphilis | MESMAC

 Syphilis can be passed on through direct skin contact with someone who has syphilis rash or sores or during unprotected sex.

-A pregnant woman can also pass the infection on to her unborn baby, known as congenital syphilis.
+It can also be passed on through pregnancy to the unborn baby, known as congenital syphilis.
 This can be very serious and so if you are pregnant, you will be offered a routine antenatal screen.

 Syphilis develops in three stages.
 Many people don’t notice any symptoms in the early stages but if you do have symptoms, you might see the following: